Rinzler8x/Game-Verse/README.md

 # Game Verse
-## Gamers Verse is an immersive online platform designed for gaming enthusiasts to explore, purchase, and connect with their favorite video games.
+## Game Verse is an immersive online platform designed for gaming enthusiasts to explore, purchase, and connect with their favorite video games.
 With an intuitive user interface and a wide selection of titles, Gamer Verse aims to be the one stop destination for all your video game needs.

 **Features:**
 - **User registration and Login:** User can create personal account by providing full name, username and password.